Contributing to Zulip¶

 This section has a step by step guide to starting as a Zulip codebase contributor.
 It’s long, but don’t worry about doing all the steps perfectly; no one gets it right the first time, and there are a lot of people available to help.

-- Read the Zulip guide to Git and do the Git tutorial (coming soon) if you are unfamiliar with Git, getting help in #git help if you run into any troubles.
+Read the Zulip guide to Git and do the Git tutorial (coming soon) if you are unfamiliar with Git, getting help in #git help if you run into any troubles.
+Be sure to check out the extremely useful Zulip-specific tools page.

 Picking an issue¶